The Ultimate Microsoft Office 365 Migration Checklist for Pre & Post Migration

 3. Inspect the Present Environment

-- Some several checks and inspections must factor be performed on the current on-premises Exchange environment.
+Several checks and inspections must factor be performed on the current on-premises Exchange environment:

 - Methods for creating or synchronizing accounts.

 - Backups and backup procedures are required, as is the network

 - Capacity and appropriateness for transfer.

 - User account authentication requirements.